DFE-Digital/increasing-internet-access-design-history/app/posts/2020-12-11-fe-providers.md

 ### Conditional content

-We could make all content conditional depending on the user being from a school or FE provider (for example, ‘children in year 3 to 11’ could be ‘children in years 3 to 11’, ‘students in years 3 to 13’ or ‘students’ depending on the user).
+We could make all content conditional depending on the user being from a school or FE provider (for example, ‘children in years 3 to 11’ will need to switch between that, ‘students in years 3 to 13’ and ‘students’ depending on the user).
 This adds a lot of complexity and I want to see if it’s possible to make changes seen by all users and keep the app simpler.

 It’s also not possible to do this for most of the guidance so this keeps the service consistent.